High Stakes Poker: History

 The first season of High Stakes Poker, taped at the Golden Nugget in Las Vegas, was first broadcast on January 16, 2006, at 9:00 p.m., and consisted of 13 episodes until April 10, 2006, hosted by A. J. Benza and comedian/actor-turned-poker pro Gabe Kaplan.

-The second season, taped at The Palms and consisting of 16 episodes, premiered on June 5, 2006, at 9:00 p.m., and ended on September 18, 2006.
+The second season, taped at The Palms and consisting of 16 episodes, premiered on June 5, 2006 at 9:00 p.m., and ended on September 18, 2006.

 The third season, consisting of 13 episodes, was taped at the South Point Casino at 9:00 p.m. and premiered on January 15, 2007, and ended on April 9, 2007.
 New players for the third season included Jamie Gold, Phil Ivey, Chris Ferguson, Patrik Antonius, Paul Wasicka, David Benyamine, Brian Townsend, and others.
 Returning players from previous seasons included Doyle Brunson, Daniel Negreanu, Sammy Farha, Phil Laak, Jennifer Harman, Barry Greenstein, Erick Lindgren, Mike Matusow, Brad Booth, and others.

 On April 2, 2007, GSN announced that High Stakes Poker would return for a fourth season, again taped at South Point.
 Taping was completed in May, with the season premiering on August 27, 2007 at 9:00 p.m.
 Returning players included Patrik Antonius, David Benyamine, Doyle Brunson, Eli Elezra, Sam Farha, Jamie Gold, Barry Greenstein, Phil Hellmuth Jr., Jennifer Harman, and Daniel Negreanu.
 Newcomers for the fourth season include Brandon Adams, Mike Baxter, Brian Brandon, Phil Galfond, Guy Laliberté, Bob Safai, Antonio Salorio, and Haralabos Voulgaris.
 The later episodes of this season featured a $500,000 minimum buy-in (compared to the regular $100,000 minimum) and these games saw more than $5 million in play on the table at one time.
 Season four finished airing on December 17, 2007, and featured 17 episodes.
 The network cited the show's strong ratings performance in younger demographics.

-Season five which ran from March 1, 2009, to May 24, 2009, at 9:00 p.m., was taped at the Golden Nugget on December 19, 2008, to December 21, 2008, and featured a minimum cash buy-in of $200,000.
+Season five, consisting of 13 episodes, ran from March 1, 2009 to May 24, 2009 at 9:00 p.m., was taped at the Golden Nugget on December 19, 2008 to December 21, 2008, and featured a minimum cash buy-in of $200,000.
 The format for season five differed slightly from its predecessors by having Kaplan and Benza not appear on camera until after the first commercial break in the show rather than at the outset.